 National Chilika Bird Festival

-A new initiative of the Odisha government, the inaugural edition of this festival is scheduled to take place at Mangalajodi on January 27 and 28, 2018.
-The festival aims to place Chilika on the global tourist map by hosting bird watching trips, workshops, photography competitions, and promotional stalls.
+A new initiative of the Odisha government, the National Chilika Bird Festival takes place at Mangalajodi on January 27 and 28 each year.
+The inaugural edition was held in 2018.
+The festival aims to put Chilika on the global tourist map by hosting bird watching trips, workshops, photography competitions, and promotional stalls.

 Where to Stay

-A newer and more reasonable option is Godwit Eco Cottage, named after a popular bird and dedicated to Mangaljodi's bird protection committee (Sri Sri Mahavir Pakshi Surakhshya Samiti).
+The other newer and more economical option is Godwit Eco Cottage, named after a popular bird and dedicated to Mangaljodi's bird protection committee (Sri Sri Mahavir Pakshi Surakhshya Samiti).
 It has seven clean and attractive eco-friendly rooms, and one dorm.
 Rates start from 2,600 rupees per night for a couple, irrespective of nationality, including all meals.
 The hotel staff will readily arrange boat trips, although the cost is additional.

 Boating and Birding Trips

-If you haven't taken the all-inclusive package offered by Mangalajodi Eco Tourism, expect to pay 750 rupees for a three hour boat trip with guide.
+If you haven't taken the all-inclusive package offered by Mangalajodi Eco Tourism, expect to pay 850 rupees upwards for a three-hour boat trip with guide (depending on demand, number of people and boat size).
+Binoculars and bird books are provided.
+To get to where the boats depart from, auto-rickshaws charge around 350 rupees return.

 For serious birders and photographers, who may with to organize numerous boat trips independently, Hajari Behera is an excellent guide with vast knowledge.
 Phone: 7855972714.